 Using parallelism as a key to higher speed is a common computing technique, and lies behind many supercomputer architectures.
-The same can apply to data transfer, where a data set is divided into a number of smaller chunks, and each component chunk is transmitted using its own TCP session.
-The underlying expectation here is that when using some number, N, of parallel TCP sessions, a single packet drop event will most probably cause the fastest of the N sessions to rate halve, as the fastest session will have more packets in flight in the network, and is therefore the most likely session to be impacted by a packet drop event.
-This session will then use congestion avoidance rate increase to recover.
-This implies that the response to a single packet drop event is to reduce the sending rate by at most 1/(2N).
-For example, using 5 parallel TCP sessions, the response to a single packet drop event is to reduce the total sending rate by $1 / (2 \times 5)$, or 1/10, as compared to the response from a single TCP session, where a single packet drop event would reduce the sending rate by 1/2.
+The same can apply to data transfer, where a data set is divided into numerous smaller chunks, and each component chunk is transmitted using its own TCP session.
+The underlying expectation here is that when using some number, N, of parallel TCP sessions, a single packet drop event will most probably cause the fastest of the N sessions to rate halve, because the fastest session will have more packets in flight in the network, and is therefore the most likely session to be impacted by a packet drop event.
+This session will then use congestion avoidance rate increase to recover, implying that the response to a single packet drop is reduction of the sending rate by at most 1/(2N).
+For example, using five parallel TCP sessions, the response to a single packet drop event is to reduce the total sending rate by $1/(2 \times 5)$ , or 1/10, as compared to the response from a single TCP session, where a single packet drop event would reduce the sending rate by 1⁄2.

-An simulated version of 5 parallel sessions in a 10Gbps session is shown in Figure 4.
+A simulated version of five parallel sessions in a 10 Gbps session is shown in Figure 3.

-TCP SImulation - Single vs Parallel Streams
+Figure 3: Parallel TCP Simulation: Single vs Parallel Streams